 Be.Build.Brand. + "I AM" Series

 Be.Build.Brand.
 (B3) is a 10-week entrepreneurship program for Toronto Community Housing tenants between the ages of 18 and 29.
 Building on our success of B3 in 2020 and feedback from the community to support women in entrepreneurship, the "I AM" series was created in 2021.
-The four-week workshop helped to coach female residents aged 30 to 45 to start their own businesses.
+The four-week entrepreneurship workshop helped to coach female residents aged 30 to 45 to start their own businesses.

 Here are some highlights from the year.

-- 34+ communities
+34+ Communities

-- 234 participants
+234 Participants

-- 28 weeks of programming
+28 Weeks of Programming

-- 40 facilitators (i.e., volunteers, mentors)
+40 Facilitators (i.e., volunteers, mentors)

-- 52 virtual sessions
+52 Virtual Sessions

 The Be.Build.Brand. program was made possible in 2021 thanks to the generous support from our sponsor and donor.

 Sponsor of the Scotiabank Pitch Prizes

 Scotiabank

+Generous Donor

+Yardi Canada Ltd.

 Hear from Be.Build.Brand. winner Rayya Brown about her experience with the program and her business Ray Soleil Naturals:

-Creating equitable access Updating the Use of Space Program to better serve tenants TCHC's Use of Space Program was just one of many indoor programs impacted by the pandemic in 2021.
+TCHC's Use of Space Program was just one of many indoor programs impacted by the pandemic in 2021.
 As a public health measure to combat the spread of COVID-19 and help keep tenants safe, we closed non-residential spaces in buildings across our portfolio in 2021 except for essential programs.
 We continued to use community and recreational spaces to provide essential services like food security programs in many communities.
 TCHC also repurposed many of the rooms for COVID-19 vaccination clinics.
 In 2021, we made necessary updates to the Use of Space Program.
 The application process was improved to make it easier for tenant-led groups and agencies to apply for spaces.
 We also created a Use of Space Guide for staff to make documentation and onboarding of occupants more seamless.
-With restrictions lifted in Ontario, TCHC opened up spaces to partners (agencies and tenant-led groups) on April 1, 2022.
 Applicants can now apply to use a space online at torontohousing.ca.
-Equitable Common Spaces Workshop (Virtual) To support our efforts to improve processes and make sure programming better serves tenants by meeting community needs and priorities, we hosted a virtual development workshop for staff and select tenant groups in December.
+Virtual development workshop To support our efforts to improve processes and make sure programming better serves tenants by meeting community needs and priorities, we hosted a virtual development workshop for staff and select tenant groups in December.
 The workshop focused on ways we can work together to better co-create equitable common spaces.
 Award-winning placemaker and keynote speaker Jay Pitter, and a panel of guest speakers, addressed a complex range of factors that shape the quality and character of space.
 Our guest speakers focused on how common rooms in our communities serve as gathering places, resource hubs and recreational spaces for tenants, and on the challenges of creating equitable spaces for Indigenous Peoples, people with disabilities, women and queer individuals.
 In a post-event survey, 94 per cent of respondents rated their experience positively.

-Toronto Community Housing @TOHousing This week, #TCHC staff, tenants and partners learned from people across #Toronto about equity in space making.
+This week, #TCHC staff, tenants and partners learned from people across #Toronto about equity in space making.
 This is the start of a process to make our common spaces more equitable.
 Thanks @Jay\Pitter for guiding us, also our panelists @ JcElijahMB, @tkurdi and others!